AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 - `content`: The uploaded Chinese descriptive term.

-> Only this one field is needed to complete the translation, please ensure that `content` uses Chinese descriptive terms.
+> Only this one field is needed to complete the translation, please ensure that `content` uses the Chinese descriptive term.

 Set it as shown in the image below: